Skip to main content

 Additive Manufacturing Metrology Testbed (AMMT)

 The NIST Additive Manufacturing Metrology Testbed (AMMT) is a fully custom, open-platform laser powder bed fusion (LBPF) system to advance monitoring, controls, and metrology research.
 In addition to research specific to AM, the system employs a suite radiometric calibration and measurement instruments that enable the Temperature and Emittance of Melts, Powders, and Solids (TEMPS).
-Learn more about AMMT by watching video below and by visiting the Additive Manufacturing Metrology Testbed (AMMT) webpage.
+Learn more about AMMT by watching the video below and by visiting the Additive Manufacturing Metrology Testbed (AMMT) webpage.

 NIST's 3D Printer Testbed